First tips & ideas for fun water games with children

 1. For your boat race, first fill a large tub or a small paddling pool with water.
 Decide which edge is the start and where the finish is.

 2. Fill your water pistols and place the small boats at the start.
-All players stand on a line and get ready.
+All players line up and get ready.
 Choose which boat belongs to which player.
-With many players a small marking is worthwhile.
+With many players a small marker is useful.

-3. Now go: spray your boats with your water pistols so that they move towards the finish.
+3. Now go: Spray your water pistols at your boats so they move toward the goal.

 4. The player whose boat reaches the finish first wins.
-If your pool is too small for all players, you can run the boat race one after the other using a stopwatch.
+If your pool is too small for all players, you can run the boat races one after another using a stopwatch.

-Water games are a great activity idea if you are celebrating your child's birthday at home.
-Romping together in the garden and cooling off at the same time is great fun for the birthday children and their friends!
-Below you will find more great instructions for water games.
+Water games are a great activity idea when you celebrate your child's birthday at home.
+Romping together in the garden and cooling off at the same time is great fun for the birthday child and their friends!
+Below you'll find more great instructions for water games.

 • filled water balloons